harrydng1209/code-base-react-native/README.md

 This project includes several scripts to assist with development:

-- `start`: Start the Expo development server
+- `start`: Start the development server
 - `android`: Start the server and open the app on Android
 - `ios`: Start the server and open the app on iOS
 - `web`: Start the server for web development